 ICH recommendations (Table 7)

 Four studies (2 supporting (58 patients)47, 95 and 2 against (55 patients)96, 97) with contradictory results could not determinate if there is an impairment in dCA in the acute phase of ICH.
 In addition, just two studies (69 patients) showed a significant correlation of dCA status and initial GCS95, 96.
-As there is moderate/weak evidence of these findings he group recommends that further studies should be conducted observationally to be able to focus any further investigation on interventional research.
-For the design of studies the groups strongly recommends that the patients are selected by the location of haemorrhage and, if possible, that the effects of medications in dCA be explored (Figure 3B).
+As there is moderate/weak evidence of these findings the group recommends that further studies should be conducted observationally to be able to focus any further investigation on interventional research.
+For the design of studies the group strongly recommends that the patients are selected by the location of haemorrhage and, if possible, that the effects of medications in dCA be explored (Figure 3B).

 SAH recommendations (Table 7)

-Six studies (367 patients) demonstrated strong correlation of dCA status with SAH complications such as DCV and CV40, 103-105, 108, 109.
+Six studies (367 patients) demonstrated strong correlation of dCA status with SAH complications such as DCI and CV40, 103-105, 108, 109.
 The group strongly recommends that autoregulation guided interventions should take these complications as endpoints (Figure 3B).

 There is not sufficient data to demonstrate a change of dCA status in acute phase of SAH (2 studies supporting (164 patients)103, 105 and 1 study against (51 patients)104); in addition, only a moderate correlation between dCA and clinical outcome was found (4 studies supporting(129 patientts)46, 104, 108, 109 and 1 study against (25 patients)45.
 Thus, the group suggest that this should be further investigated in observational studies which should include different SAH severities (Figure 3B).